The Latest: ‘Drag Race’ wins reality competition Emmy

 It is Foy’s first Emmy win on her second nomination for the Netflix series, which tells the story of Queen Elizabeth II’s rise to the throne in the upheaval of post-World War II Britain.

-Matthew Rhys has won the best actor in a television comedy Emmy Award for his role in “The Americans.”
+Matthew Rhys has won the best actor in a television drama Emmy Award for his role in “The Americans.”

 It is a major Emmy win for the FX series, which has been largely overlooked by television academy voters.
 The show, which has now concluded, is also nominated for best drama series.